 The Mediterranean Sea is located to the south of Turkey.
 There are most popular resorts located on the Mediterranian coast.
 Turkey also bordered by the Aegean Sea to the west, and the Black Sea to the north.
 The Sea of Marmara, the Bosphorus and the Dardanelles straits are located in the western part of Turkey and separate Europe and Asia.

 There was a significant decrease in the number of tourists after 2015, but the number of foreign visitors started recovering in 2017.
 Turkey is one of the safest holiday destinations in Europe.
-But in any case need to be careful with your personal possessions when travelling like in any country.
+But in any case need to be careful with your personal possessions when traveling like in any country.

 What attracts people in Turkey?
 What attracts people to Turkey?
-It is a warm Mediterranean climate, warm sea, large number of historical attractions, safety, good service and low prices.
-These features appreciate all travel fans all over the world and it attracts a large number of tourists to Turkey.
+It is a warm Mediterranean climate, warm sea, large number of historical attractions, good service and low prices.
+All fans of travel like these features and it attracts a large number of tourists to Turkey.

 Most beach resorts are located along the southwestern and southern coast, called the “Turkish Riviera”.
-Very popular is the Mediterranean coast near the city of Antalya is considered the most popular in Turkey.
+The area of the Mediterranean coast near the city of Antalya is considered the most popular in Turkey.
 There are located such resort cities as Kemer and Side.
 Antalya is often called as the tourism capital of Turkey.
 Bodrum, Fethiye, Marmaris, Kuşadası, Çeşme, Didim and Alanya are also among major resort towns.